 The model outlined in this card provides embedding representations of text.
-It powers the Embed and Similarity endpoints.
+It powers the Embed endpoint.

 Model architecture: Masked Language Model

 Model sizes: Small, Medium, Large